7mind/blog/lightweight-reflection.md

 // List[reflect.runtime.universe.Symbol] = List(type A)
 ```

-So, we may reconstruct each base type using type parameters to populate the `context` for `makeRef`.
+So, each base type may be reconstructed by using type parameters to populate the `context` for `makeRef`.

 ## The rest of the damn Owl